 “People and the bees are both better off in the same environment.”

-Kobi Naseck, BA '18, BBA '18, never imagined that studying Plan II and business would led him to urban beekeeping on the Forty Acres.
-Naseck's mission is to deescalate colony collapse disorder and educate Texans about the benefits and logistics of co-existing with bees in highly populated areas.
-As the main pollinators for $587 worth of crops every year, including the cotton industry and it’s estimated $24 billion annual economic impact, bees are an integral part of the Texas agriculture industry.
+Kobi Naseck, BA, BBA '18, never imagined that studying Plan II and business would lead him to urban beekeeping on the Forty Acres.
+Naseck's mission is to de-escalate colony collapse disorder and educate Texans about the benefits and logistics of co-existing with bees in highly populated areas.
+As the main pollinators for $587 million worth of crops every year, including the cotton industry and its estimated $24 billion annual economic impact, bees are an integral part of the Texas agriculture industry.
 But bee pollination has been threatened by urban sprawl, pesticides, and diseases that impact both domesticated and native bees.
-"When you have people hand pollinate plants it’s very expensive and the crop industry suffers," says Naseck.
+"When you have people hand-pollinate plants it’s very expensive and the crop industry suffers," Naseck says.
 "It’s important to step up and help the pollinators that enable us to have the food we eat.”

 Feeding a Growing Population

-Beaumont, Texas native Joy Youwakim, Economics, BA ’18, didn't know she would become so passionate about learning the most effective ways to grow crops to battle food insecurity.
-But after a summer experimenting with how corn and sorghum respond to climate change stimulus in her professor’s backyard, Youwakim was inspired to research new places to grow crops for the developing population in Texas.
-Currently, Texas is one of the states with the highest levels of food insecurity.
-Youwakim is passionate about Texans knowing where their crops are developed, and finding innovative solutions for families struggling to put food on the table.
-After reserving support from the Dallas Federal Reserve, General Mills, the TCEQ, UT Austin’s green fee grant, URF grants, and the state of Texas, Youwakim and her team received approval to plant crops on a landfill in Del Valle, about 10 miles away from the UT Austin campus.
+Beaumont, Texas, native Joy Youwakim, BA ’18, who earned a degree in economics, never dreamed she would become so passionate about growing crops.
+But after a summer researching how corn and sorghum respond to climate change stimulus in her professor’s backyard, Youwakim was inspired to combat hunger in Texas.
+Our state has one of the highest levels of food insecurity in the country.
+Youwakim wants to help Texans put food on the table and know where it is coming from.
+After getting support from the Dallas Federal Reserve, General Mills, the TCEQ, UT Austin’s Green Fund, URF grants, and the state of Texas, Youwakim and her team received approval to plant crops on a landfill in Del Valle, about 10 miles away from campus.
 Since Youwakim graduated, the City of Austin has taken over her project with the intention of creating more landfill gardens.
-"If we can send people to the moon," Youwakim says, "We should be able to feed people on earth.”
+"If we can send people to the moon," Youwakim says, "we should be able to feed people on Earth.”

 These student researchers are only a handful of the passionate change-makers supported by The University of Texas at Austin.
 If we invest in them, all Texans will benefit.

-From interactions with thought-leading professors and access to state-of-the-art facilities like the MakerSpace to collaboration with their brilliant peers, UT Austin students are given everything they need to make a difference in their community.
+From interactions with thought-leading professors and access to state-of-the-art facilities like The Foundry, to collaboration with their brilliant peers, UT Austin students are given everything they need to make a difference in their community.
 In no time they'll be #changingyourworld for the better.